TASEP hydrodynamics using microscopic characteristics: The tagged particle

 We are interested in configurations with a particle at the origin.
 So, define

-The positions of the particles at time $t$ can be recovered from the graphical construction of Figure \ref{fig5} by following the thick trajectories.
+The positions of the particles at time $t$ can be recovered from the graphical construction by following the thick trajectories, see Figure \ref{tagged-particles}.
 Call $X_t(i)[\tilde\eta,\omega]$ the position of the $i$-th particle at time $t$; when $\eta$ and $\omega$ are understood we just denote $X_t(i)$.
 Call $X_t:=X_t(0)$ the position of the tagged particle initially at the origin and define the process as seen from that tagged particle by